rpm-software-management/dnf-plugins-core/doc/reposync.rst

     Delete local packages no longer present in repository.

 ``--download-metadata``
     Download all repository metadata.
 Downloaded copy is instantly usable as a repository, no need to run createrepo_c on it.
+When the option is used with `--newest-only`, only latest packages will be downloaded, but metadata will still contain older packages.
+It might be useful to update metadata using `createrepo_c --update` to remove the packages with missing RPM files from metadata.
+Otherwise, DNF ends with an error due to the missing files whenever it tries to download older packages.

 ``-g, --gpgcheck``
     Remove packages that fail GPG signature checking after downloading.
 Exit code is ``1`` if at least one package was removed.